AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 - Workload isolation: in a typical tiered application, you may want to isolate tiers that do not require access to each other.
 For example, in a Shopping Cart application, there could be workloads for product inventory, billing, and a Product Logging app.
 Since the Shopping Cart application does not need to communicate with the Product Logging app, this traffic should be blocked.
 - Quarantine compromised machines: You can isolate a compromised machine by placing it in its own app domain and blocking communication to that domain.
-- Network traffic monitoring: Watch network traffic between your app domains and enforce policies as needed.

 Micro-Segmentation Components